samisalreadytaken/vs_library/Documentation.md

 local v1 = VS.VectorAdd( in1, in2, Vector() )
 local v2 = VS.VectorAdd( in3, in4, Vector() )

-// This is because when the third parameter is omitted, they reference the same instance
+// This is because when the third parameter is omitted, they reference the same instance.
 // While this may not be much of use in basic + - operations, it can be very helpful in
 // complex functions in 'vs_math2', where you're using the value, not the instance.
 // General idea is that if you're going to do more with the returned Vector instance,
 // create a new one and pass that as a parameter.
-*/
 ```

 </details>